Staying Current with New FHA Guidelines & FHA Interest Rates

 - One year payout period has to be elapsed under the Chapter 13 bankruptcy.

 - The borrower must receive written permission from the court.

-How FHA Home Loan Rates Work
+FHA Home Loan Qualifications

-- A borrower should start by talking to a Mortgage Loan Originator to obtain information on documentation required in order for them to determine if they are eligible for a pre-approval letter.
+A borrower should start by talking to a Mortgage Loan Originator to obtain information on documentation required in order for them to determine if they are eligible for a pre-approval letter.

-- In order to properly pre-approve a borrower, a Mortgage Loan Originator should run the Automated Underwriting System (AUS) in order to determine if the loan is approved/eligible, requires manual underwriting, or a borrower needs to work on credit and capacity.
+In order to properly pre-approve a borrower, a Mortgage Loan Originator should run the Automated Underwriting System (AUS) in order to determine if the loan is approved/eligible, requires manual underwriting, or a borrower needs to work on credit and capacity.